Odyssey Scholars Program

 Students may apply for the program at the end of their sophomore year.

 Here's a brief overview of our current Odyssey Scholars' projects:

 A performer and student filmmaker, Lumina is focusing on the Black community in film production for her Odyssey project, studying African American directors while also making her own movies.
-“I would really like to highlight women of color in this business,” Lumina said, noting that her research has already taught her a lot about directing movies.
-“I was unaware of the amount of thought and creativity that is put into it,” she said.
-“Even though I wanted to do directing, I only had a small idea of what it actually required.
-But it made my passion for making movies even stronger, knowing how intricate it really is.”
+“I would really like to highlight the identities and experiences of young people of color in New Mexico,” she said.
 Lumina has been a part of the performing arts community for years, in the areas of dancing, singing, and acting.
-While she loves performing and has no plans to stop anytime soon, she realized she prefers a spot behind the camera.
-“My main passion is making movies,” Lumina said.
-“As I got older, I began to truly appreciate the art of cinema.
-When I was in seventh grade, I had a small part in a short movie, and I instantly fell in love with the whole production.
-That's when I knew I had to become a director.
-But I really want to highlight the Black community in film, because there is not enough recognition for all the talent that is at hand.”
+While she loves performing, she realized she prefers a spot behind the camera.
+“As I got older, I began to truly appreciate the art of cinema,” she said.
+“When I was in seventh grade, I had a small part in a short movie, and I instantly fell in love with the whole production.”
+Last semester, Lumina studied in Switzerland, where she filmed young adults of color who were open to talking about their experiences.
+Lumina said living in another country gave her an entirely new learning experience.
+In Zurich, she continued working on her Odyssey project in addition to attending school at FreudenbergGymnasium.
 Lumina said her “goal is to become a successful woman of color in the film industry,” mainly through directing--though she’s open to other ideas once she gets more experience on set.
 In her spare time, Lumina also enjoys skateboarding, camping, and shopping at thrift stores.

 Click here to visit Lumina's blog.